 Powerstep insoles were created in 1991 by Les Appel, a runner and podiatrist.
 He recognized the need for runners (and others) to have a tool to help reduce foot pain and make walking, running, and everyday life easier and more comfortable.

 He began comparing the custom orthotics of his patients and started noticing important patterns that were used to combat pain and instability.
 Using this knowledge, coupled with his love for running, he created Powerstep insoles with the help of a company called Remington Products.

 Remington Products has been creating foot care products since 1934.
-In 2004, their Powerstep insoles became the top clinically recommended insole brand.
+By 2004, their Powerstep insoles had become the top clinically recommended insole brand.

 Superfeet had a 9-year head start on Powerstep.
 They began mass production in 1982, and by 1985 had their first storefront in Canada, where they targeted skiers looking for extra foot support.

 By 1986, they broke into the medical market, and a year later they were doing well enough to need a dedicated customer service unit.
 Their unique Trim-to-Fit insoles came out in 1993, increasing their popularity.